 Attributes such as Color, Size, Gender etc. are required for all apparel items according to Google’s specifications.
 Although it’s optional for all other product categories.

 Attributes such as color and size can have a maximum of 100 alphanumeric characters in Google’s specification.
 Product color should be specified with a name like Black, referencing product like “see image” should be avoided.

 Colors should be separated with a /.
-Combining multiple color name should be avoided like RedPinkBlue.
-Also, don’t use a value that isn’t a color such as multicolor/various or N/A. Include different values for color in case of variable products.
+Combining multiple color names should be avoided like RedPinkBlue.
+Also, don’t use a value that isn’t a color such as multicolor/various or N/A. Include different values for color in the case of variable products.

-Having product review works as a key factor in increasing your eCommerce sale.
-The more reviews you have the more your chance increases of selling your products.
+Having a product review works as a key factor in increasing your eCommerce sale.
+The more reviews you have the more your chance increases in selling your products.
 But, getting reviews from genuine consumers is a hard nut to crack.

 Mailing your customers for review can be a way to get reviews, however mailing the customers after every purchase can be a tough job, even impossible for a fully grown e-commerce site.

-This is when the plugins come handy.
+This is when the plugins come in handy.
 Plugins do this job for you, which seems impossible to do manually.
-Review plugins basically help you collect Reviews and ratings of your products once customers purchase a product from your site.
+Review plugins basically help you collect reviews and ratings of your products once customers purchase a product from your site.